sweattep/modern_quotes/README.md

 >Sell the lifestyle

+>People with disabilities are the largest minority group in our country, and the only group any one of us can become a member of at any time.

 >It seemed that the definition of done changed depending on the function of the team member

 >Looking back, what was it all for?
 Why I was not missing days that I could've spent with my kids and my wife?